Seastreak

 Seastreak is a private ferry company operating in the Port of New York and New Jersey and in New England.
 It provides high-speed commuter service between points on the Raritan Bayshore in Monmouth County, New Jersey and in Manhattan in New York City as well as special event and sightseeing excursions in the harbor and seasonal service to the New England coast.

 History

 Seastreak began operation in 1986 as TNT Hydrolines, a subsidiary of TNT of Australia operating commuter ferry services between New Jersey and New York City.

-In 1994 all of TNT maritime assets were acquired by Holyman of Australia and the ferry service name was changed to Express Navigation.
+In 1994 all of TNT's maritime assets were acquired by Holyman of Australia and the ferry service name was changed to Express Navigation.
 In 1999 Sea Containers acquired Express Navigation.
 The company was renamed Seastreak.
 Following Sea Containers filing for bankruptcy in 2006, Seastreak was sold to New England Fast Ferry in 2008.